Mani007/tailwindCSS/Readme.md

 ### Container class
 We find dynamic screen size adjustment as per container class.
 ### max-width and mx-auto
 These classes are best utilized for dealing with width.
+### Grid for page layout
+Use grid for layout of the page and alternatively you can use flex as well.